Scintillating Cyprus Holidays 2017 / 2018

 On land, or in the water, a holiday to Cyprus means you’re sure to find the right sort of adventure for you.
 There are an abundance of water sports on offer for those staying around the coast, including diving, snorkelling and boating to name but a few.
 Make the most of that warm Mediterranean sea and dive in.

 For those that would rather stay dry, it’s well worth exploring the tiny villages hidden within central Cyprus.
-Wander through Lefkara and you’ll feel like you’ve stepped back in time with it’s wonky, cobbled alleys, shuttered windows and quaint shops.
+Wander through Lefkara and you’ll feel like you’ve stepped back in time with it’s wonky, cobbled alleyways, shuttered windows and quaint shops.
 Visitors will often find the locals handmaking delicate lace goods in the shade of the alleys which make for fantastic and unique souvenirs to take home.
-Paphos is a great place to start you adventures, not only because of the city's incredible history but also because of the range of safari's and activities that use Paphos as a starting point.
+Paphos is a great place to start your adventures, not only because of the city's incredible history but also because of the range of safari's and activities that use Paphos as a starting point.

 Fancy taking things higher?
 Then head inland and immerse yourself in the splendour of the Troodos Mountains.
 These parts are a hiker’s dream, with some wonderful trails leading through numerous traditional villages and towns including Omodhus and Platres.
 During the winter months you can even ski down the slopes whilst taking in the panoramic views of this beautiful Mediterranean island along the way.

 Life's a Beach

 If you’re a holidaymaker looking for a sunny spot to read your book and run powder-soft sand between your toes then look no further than Cyprus.
 Each and every beach on this island is blessed with unrivalled beauty.
-From buzzing Ayia Napa in the Larnaca Region with its endless nightlife and popular Nissi Beach to laid-back Latchi in Polis, or the ever-popular Paphos or Protaras, there's plenty beaches to choose from.
+From buzzing Ayia Napa in the Larnaca Region, with its endless nightlife and popular Nissi Beach, to laid-back Latchi in Polis, or the ever-popular Paphos or Protaras, there are plenty beaches to choose from.
 With golden sands gently lapped by the bluest of Mediterranean waves, it’s easy to see why many visitors come to Cyprus for the beaches.